2018ik/2018ik.github.io/_wiki/bible.markdown

 ## New Testament

+The essence of the New Testament is the Spirit of God mingled with the spirit of man to become one (1 Cor.
+6:17).

 The New Testament was written because the believers were bad, and to counteract the degradation of the churches.

 ## Emphasis